varunghat/circadian_soundscape/README.md

 5. “Post-processing2_linepy”-Aggregates the outputs from “powerminusnoise.R” to get average, median and max values per time step in 24 hours for multiple days.
 6. “Plot_classification_result.ipynb”- Creates Line plots with time (24 hrs) in the x axis and species classification probabilities in the y axis for a given list of species.
 7. “Graph_PMN.ipynb”- Creates line plots with time in the x axis and PowerminusNoise estimates in the y axis for given frequency bins that can refer to the acoustic niche of different species.
 Also includes code to visualize the ‘colour’ of PMN over time by converting 3 chosen frequency bins to an RGB equivalent, allowing us to identify via colour which species group is most active in which time of the day based on the colour profiles.
+8.	"get_pmn_aggregated.py" - Creates aggregated csv files for PMN values coming from the powerminusnoise.R code.
+Computes average, max and median PMN for each frequency bin and gets the data ready to be visualized by the hugging face space"

 ## Data files
 We also provide intermediate output from the 3 sites mentioned above.
 For each site you can find: